BasicVariable/Island-Utilities-DOCS-/README.md

 > "proxies"
 The proxies the bot will use (rotating ip proxies are preferred)

+> "static_offer_values"
+The prefered values of items that will be used in the outbound checker and auto-config (if enabled)

 > "send"
 The types of trades you'd like the configured bot to send